marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_5.md

 # Isolated, Safe View Models

 Ideally, IT philosophy is grounded in <B><I>fundamentals</I></B>.
-Unfortunately, the age f Twitter has crated a new world in which any idea makes sense as long as it is cute-and-sexy.
+Unfortunately, the age of Twitter has created a new world in which any idea makes sense as long as it is cute-and-sexy.
 Nothing is ever carefully evaluated.
 Instead, if it's new and cool, and people adopt it, it makes "perfect sense".

 ## View Models Cannot Know About Other View Models